 If you want one of the more interesting varieties or a tissue culture plant, consider purchasing online for a specialty retailer, as many local stores tend to have limited availability.

-Why are my Java Ferns Dying?
+Why are my plants dying?

 There are many possible reasons why your Java fern might not be doing as well as it should.
 The most common reasons are: